- Light and crispy

 These famous cookies are as popular as ever, and the company named after Ines Rosales has carefully chosen to introduce a few new all natural flavors including cinnamon and sugar, Seville orange and rosemary and thyme.

-Unbleached wheat flour, extra virgin olive oil, sugar, yeast, sesame seeds, ground cinnamon, sea salt, natural cinnamon essence.
+Unbleached wheat flour, extra virgin olive oil, sugar, sesame seeds, yeast, sea salt and natural cinnamon flavor.

 May We Suggest